 Workers have fewer rights than employees.

 However, workers do benefit from some statutory protection which recognises that even though they are not employees, they are in a subordinate position to the person for whom they work and do not generally have equal bargaining power.
 These rights include:

-- the right to receive a written statement of terms and conditions and an itemised payslip - certain rights relating to pay, for example protection from unlawful deduction from wages and the right to receive the national minimum wage - rights under the Working Time Regulations 1998 - protection against unlawful discrimination - protection against unfavourable treatment on grounds of part-time working but not fixed term employment - whistleblowing protection - right to pension contributions under auto-enrolment.
+- > certain rights relating to pay, for example protection from unlawful deduction from wages and the right to receive the national minimum wage - > rights under the Working Time Regulations 1998 - > protection against unlawful discrimination - protection against unfavourable treatment on grounds of part-time working but not fixed term employment - > whistleblowing protection - right to pension contributions under autoenrolment.